kamranahmedse/developer-roadmap/storage/guides/torrent-client.md

 BitTorrent is a protocol for downloading and distributing files across the Internet.
 In contrast with the traditional client/server relationship, in which downloaders connect to a central server (for example: watching a movie on Netflix, or loading the web page you're reading now), participants in the BitTorrent network, called **peers**, download pieces of files from *each other*—this is what makes it a **peer-to-peer** protocol.
-We'll investigate how this works, and build our own client that can find peers and exchange data between them.
+In this article we will investigate how this works, and build our own client that can find peers and exchange data between them.

 ![diagram showing the difference between client/server (all clients connecting to one server) and peer-to-peer (peers connecting to each other) relationships](/static/guides/torrent-client/client-server-p2p.png)